Can I bring a referral from another radiology provider?

 Why should I have my prescribed x-ray?

-A medical professional only prescribes an x-ray if they need more information on a part of your body.
-The x-ray, along with our specialist radiologist insights, enables your medical professional to more effectively diagnose and treat your medical condition.
+A health practitioner only prescribes an x-ray if they need more information on a part of your body.
+The x-ray, along with our radiologist report, enables your health practitioner to more effectively diagnose and treat your medical condition.

 Will I need to wear a gown?